Open Art

 Southwark Council

-And many other Individuals and Trusts who wish to remain anonymous.
+With thanks to the many individuals and trusts who wish to remain anonymous.